Zedekiah in the Bible

 Zedekiah did what was evil in the Lord’s sight just as Jehoiakim had done.

-For it happened because of the anger of Yahweh, in Jerusalem and in Judah, until they were cast out from his presence.
-Then Zedekiah rebelled against the king of Babylon.
+For, because the anger of Jehovah was against Jerusalem and against Judah, until he had cast them out from his presence, Zedekiah rebelled against the king of Babylon.

 Verse ConceptsRevoltsDriven From God's Presence